nuuuwan/news_lk3_data/README.md

 *2024-08-16 18:29:00* · [`adaderanalk`](https://www.adaderana.lk/news/101291/-niroshan-dickwella-suspended-from-all-forms-of-cricket) · `en`

-Sri Lankan cricketer Niroshan Dickwella has been suspended from participating in all forms of cricket with immediate effect until further notice due to an alleged anti-doping violation, Sri Lanka Cricket (SLC) announced.
+Sri Lankan cricketer Niroshan Dickwella has been suspended from participating in all forms of cricket with immediate effect due to an alleged anti-doping violation, Sri Lanka Cricket (SLC) confirmed.

+The suspension will remain in place until further notice, according to the SLC.

 Dickwella found guilty of a doping violation during the recent Lanka Premiere League (LPL).

 This has reportedly been revealed following a doping test conducted by the Sri Lanka Anti-Doping Agency.

-◼️
+However, SLC stated that the test, which was conducted by the Sri Lanka Anti-Doping Agency (SLADA) during the Lanka Premier League (LPL) 2024, is part of SLC’s ongoing commitment to maintaining the integrity of the sport.

+This initiative, undertaken in collaboration with the Ministry of Sports and in accordance with the World Anti-Doping Agency (WADA) guidelines, is aimed at ensuring that cricket remains free from the influence of prohibited substances, it added.

+...

 [Data](articles/13fb6d56.json)